 PSHE & Well Being

-During the course of the year students will undertake a range of modules including emotional wellbeing, mindfulness, health, equality and diversity, bullying, online safety and substance awareness.
-The programme will also include specific workshops run by a number of external agencies.
-Materials have been developed using resources from specialist sources such as The Tackle Homophobia Project, SHARHP (a clinically evidenced alcohol awareness project), Smart Moves Emotional Resilience, NHS Smoking cessation and Lloyds Money for Life.
-The full programme for 2019-2020 can be found below along with the new 2020 PSHE Association guidance that indicates the learning criteria for issues covered at each Key Stage.
+In addition to the Life after Lockdown Programme students will undertake a range of modules including emotional wellbeing, physical health, equality and diversity, social and cultural issues, bullying, online safety, environment, the law and substance awareness.
+Materials have been developed using resources from specialist sources such as The Tackle Homophobia Project, SHARHP (a clinically evidenced alcohol awareness project), Smart Moves Emotional Resilience, NHS Smoking Cessation, Home Office Democracy and Lloyds Money for Life.
+The full programme for 2020-2021 can be found on the school website- https://www.seafordhead.org/pshe-and-wellbeing

-At Seaford Head School, we recognise the importance of high quality RHSE which supports young people to lead safe and healthy lives into adulthood.
-RHSE is an entitlement for all young people.
-We believe that its delivery should be inclusive, taking into account young people’s age, gender, learning needs, culture, family circumstances and sexuality.
-RHSE at Seaford Head School will seek to enable young people to gain information and explore attitudes and values.
+At Seaford Head School, we recognise the importance of high quality RSHE which supports young people to lead safe and healthy lives into adulthood.
+RSHE is an entitlement for all young people.
+We believe that its delivery should be inclusive, taking into account young people’s age, gender, learning needs, health, culture, family circumstances and sexuality.
+RSHE at Seaford Head School will seek to enable young people to gain information and explore attitudes and values.

-We firmly believe that RHSE is most effective when provided in a wider context of social and emotional development and therefore our programme places the emphasis upon relationships, and supports pupils’ understanding and skill in developing positive and healthy relationships alongside sex, sexuality, sexual orientation and sexual health.
+We firmly believe that RSHE is most effective when provided in a wider context of social and emotional development and therefore our programme places the emphasis upon relationships, and supports pupils’ understanding and skill in developing positive and healthy relationships alongside sex, sexuality, sexual orientation and sexual health.
 It is not about the promotion of sexual orientation or sexual activity.
-RHSE follows a spiral curriculum, as recommended by the PSHE association and Sex Education Forum.
-We are working with Educator Solutions and Josie Raynor-Wells, a nationally recognised Teaching and Learning Adviser, specialising in Personal, Social and Health Education (PSHE) and Relationships and Sex Education (RSE) Adviser, to ensure our lessons are of the highest standard.
+RSHE follows a spiral curriculum, as recommended by the PSHE association and Sex Education Forum.
 This means key areas, such as healthy relationships, peer pressure and consent, will be revisited throughout the students’ experience in an age-appropriate manner, providing timely and age appropriate information about their bodies and relationships, so that they can make their transition into adulthood with the confidence and knowledge to understand what is happening to them, and hopefully grow into confident and healthy adults able to make positive choices.

 All of the work delivered in PSHE lessons will be enhanced by the ongoing social and emotional education that is imbedded across our curriculum and through our pastoral support system.